robmatelyan/Pandas-Challenge/README.md

 # Pandas-Challenge
-Penn Data Analysis Bootcamp fourth assignment
+Penn Data Analysis Bootcamp Assignment 4
 </br>
 </br>
 In this homework assignment we are tasked with analyzing district-wide standardized test results.
 Given access to student's math and reading scores as well as information about the schools, the objective is to identify trends regarding school performance.